16 Jan 2022

 Differences between billing models used for software development projects

-The budget of a digital product is a crucial issue for both clients and agencies.
-Of course, the main factor affecting the price is the scope of work.
-However, the cost also depends on the billing model picked for a project.
-Most software outsourcing companies use Time & Material and Fixed Price.
+The budget of a digital product is an important concern for both clients and agencies.
+Of course, the main factor that affects the price is the scope of work.
+The cost also depends on the billing model chosen for the project.
+Most software outsourcing companies use either the Time & Material or Fixed Price billing model.

-It’s important to know what billing model might work best in your case.
+It's important to determine which billing model would be most suitable for your needs.
 Let’s discuss the models and compare them to each other.

 What is Time & Material Billing?

 This model allows adjusting the scope of work, timelines, and budget.
-Because of that, T&M aligns well with the Agile methodology.
-It’s hard to predict every step while creating digital products, and an iterative approach provides clear milestones and room for manoeuvre.
-With a combo of T&M and Agile, you can easily add or remove features, taking changes in the market or results of user research into account.
+Therefore, T&M aligns well with the Agile methodology.
+It’s difficult to predict every step in the development of digital products, and an iterative approach provides clear milestones and room for manoeuvre.
+With a combo of T&M and Agile, it's easy to add or remove features based on changes in the market or results of user research.

-Also, this type of contract helps to kick off a project as soon as possible.
-We can start working right after the examination of your business needs and desired core features.
+T&M also helps to get a project started as soon as possible.
+We can begin working after examining your business needs and desired core features.
 During development, we evolve requirements based on your vision and our expertise.

 Of course, there’re downsides as well.
-Due to the complexity of development processes, any initial estimates of time and budget are bound to change one way or another.
-Also, T&M requires making decisions during project development, so you’ll need to participate in regular meetings and track progress.
-And even though you’ll be engaged in the project during its development, it’s still important to pick a reliable vendor.
-Make sure that a software engineering company knows how to handle communication, prioritise tasks based on your business needs, and ship the project.
+Because of the complexity of development processes, initial estimates of time and budget are bound to change one way or another.
+T&M also requires making decisions during project development, so you will need to participate in regular meetings and track progress.
+Even though you will be involved in the project during development, it is still important to choose a reliable vendor.
+Make sure that the software engineering company knows how to handle communication, prioritize tasks based on your business needs, and deliver the project.

 Start your project faster